edeaster/edeaster.github.io/_posts/2019-07-19-GPS_Routes_Plotted_on_Realistic_3D_Map.md

 	<p>Going into this project I had a vision of somehow plotting my cycling routes on a realistic 3D map.
 	Previously, I had mapped my routes on a 2D map to create a heat map  but I felt like something was missing.
 It occured to me that I had the elevation data for all of these routes and it seemed likely that open source elevation data was available.
-Eventually I came across the Rayshader package and was blown away; it was exactly what I was looking for to create the 3D map.
+Eventually I came across the <a href= "https://github.com/tylermorganwall/rayshader">Rayshader</a> package and was blown away; it was exactly what I was looking for to create the 3D map.
 This article will go through how to create your own 3D mapped route.
 The source code is available on my
 	<a href ="https://github.com/edeaster/Routes3D">github page</a></p>